EnvyWare/Helios/README.md

 Helios is a developer tool designed to improve the usability of the Builder pattern in Java.

+## Installing
+You can use the features listed below by installing the plugin from the IntelliJ marketplace which you can find [here](https://plugins.jetbrains.com/plugin/25124-helios).

 ## Features

 ### RequiredMethod annotation